 Galvanized pipe is defined as a steel pipe or wrought-iron pipe of standard dimensions, which has been galvanized by coating it with a thin layer of zinc.
 Galvanized piping has been utilized as a water supply system throughout the country, and is not limited to certain dates of construction.
-Galvanized piping systems typically exhibit corrosion more quickly than other plumbing systems, which can ultimately require the complete replacement of the piping system.
-Corrosion is a chemical or electrochemical process in which the metals commonly used in plumbing systems deteriorate and ultimately fail.
+Galvanized piping systems typically exhibit corrosion more quickly than other plumbing systems, which can ultimately require the complete replacement of the piping systems deteriorate and ultimately fail.
 Rates of corrosion produced by different waters vary widely, depending upon a number of factors (including acidity, electrical conductivity, temperature, oxygen concentration and the presence of sulfate and chlorides).
 Current and historical condition and any management reported replacements should be noted.
 Cost estimates of the replacement of a galvanized steel water distribution system should be carefully evaluated, as costs can vary significantly.
 Vertical water lines are generally more expensive to replace than the horizontal lines, as the vertical water lines are typically less accessible.